What are insurance premiums, policy limits, and deductibles?

 How does workers’ compensation work?

 Workers' compensation covers the costs of work-related injuries and illnesses, like medical bills and lost wages.
-Here’s how workers’ comp works, and what you need to know as a business owner.
+Here’s how workers’ comp insurance works, and what you need to know as a business owner.

 Deductible